ABOUT CHOLBAM

 38% of the responders met the 2 clinical criteria plus ≥1 of the following laboratory criteria1:

-• ALT or AST values reduced to less than 50 U/L, or baseline levels reduced by 80%.
+• Alanine aminotransferase (ALT) or aspartate aminotransferase (AST) values reduced to less than 50 U/L, or baseline levels reduced by 80%

 Twenty-nine patients with PBD-ZSD were treated over an 18-year period in a nonrandomized, open-label, single-arm trial.
 Twelve patients were treated in an extension trial (2 new patients and 10 patients who rolled over from the original trial).
 Efficacy data are available for 21 months of treatment in the extension trial.1

-Sufficient data were available to assess baseline liver function and effects of CHOLBAM treatment in 23 patients in the original trial and in 1 new patient in the extension trial.1
+Sufficient data were available to assess baseline liver function and effects of CHOLBAM treatment in 23 patients in the original trial and in 1 new patient in Trial 2.1

 42% of patients (13/31) survived >3 years from the time of trial entry1